PointPerfect Menu

 PointPerfect has the following benefits and challenges:

-• A SparkFun RTK device can obtain RTK Fix anywhere there is coverage.
-This includes the US contiguous 48 states, the EU, Korea, as well as parts of Australia, Brazil, and Canada.
-Note: L-Band coverage is not available in some of these areas.
+- Using PointPerfect, a SparkFun RTK device can obtain an RTK Fix anywhere there is coverage.
+It depends on the type of service, but this generally includes the US contiguous 48 states, the EU, Korea, as well as parts of Australia, Brazil, and Canada.

-• Because PointPerfect uses a model instead of a dedicated base station, it is cheaper.
+- Because PointPerfect uses a model instead of a dedicated base station, it is cheaper than many alternative correction services.
 However, the RTK Fix is not as accurate (3-6cm) as compared to getting corrections from a dedicated base station (2cm or better but depends on the baseline distance).

 Note